-There has been an increase in admissions in all districts since week 47 and decreased admissions since last week (Figure 32).
-Weekly admissions during the fourth wave were lower than the weekly numbers of admissions at the peak of the second and third waves in all districts.
+There has been an increase in admissions in all districts since week 47 and decreased admissions since week 50 (Figure 32).
+Weekly admissions at the peak of the fourth wave were lower than the weekly numbers of admissions at the peak of the second and third waves in all districts.